maikeulb/PhotoExhibiter/README.md

 # PhotoExhibiter

 Social network where users showcase their photography exhibits and attend other users' exhibits.
-Admin users can manage the photography exhibits and application users.
+Admin users can manage the site content and users.

 The application is written following a vertically sliced, CQRS architecture with a rich, encapsulated domain<sup>1</sup> (private collections and setters).